- Study at Deakin

 Unit Chair HNN749 (Patient Safety and Risk Management)

 3 PhD students

-• Health and human rights
+• Patient rights

-• Cross-cultural health care ethics
+• Cross-cultural ethics in healthcare

-• Clinical risk management and patient safety ethics
+• Patient safety ethics

-The research and scholarship has informed the development and operationalisation of national and international codes and standards of ethical conduct in nursing and related position statements.
+Her research and scholarship has informed the development and operationalisation of national and international codes and standards of ethical conduct in nursing and related position statements.

 • 1998 Recipient of the Inaugural Mona Menzies Post Doctoral Research Award, Nurses Board of Victoria, to conduct post doctoral research into ethical issues associated with the mandatory reporting of child abuse.